wwwal2/findThePair/README.md

 ### Run
 Having your console opened in "findThePair" folder, run the console command:
 ###### npm run dev
-The application will generate new folder inside FfindThePair named "dist".
-Execute \ open "index.html" file from the "dist" folder with your browser.
+The application will generate new folder inside "findThePair" named "dist".
+Open "index.html" file from the "dist" folder in your browser.
 Now you can see the App.
 Your console is watching after all changes, made in the app's code.
-Just refresh the browser's page to see them
+If you make any - just refresh the browser's page